 Social Media is a vast topic, and we’ve only begun to scratch the surface.
 For more detailed information, check out The Ultimate Guide to Social Media Marketing for Local Businesses written by Neil Patel or do a quick Google search on “Social Media SEO.”

-Last but certainly is SEO Optimization.
+Last but certainly not least is SEO Optimization.
 Besides being incredibly important to your SEO strategy, one thing the previous three topics have in common is that they occur off of your site.
-Because SEO Optimization occurs on your website — it can be much harder to master.
+Because SEO Optimization occurs on your website, on the other hand, it can be much harder to master.
 But don’t worry, we’ll spend some more time talking about how to optimize your own site to make it easier and more appealing for search engines to find.

 Because optimizing the SEO on your own website takes some technical skill, we will provide a fundamental overview of some best practices.
 We’ll also link to some other helpful articles that dig deeper into making some changes.

 If you’ve spent some time researching SEO — I’m sure you’ve come across the phrase “Content is King.”
 While the phrase is accurate, it’s important to remember that not all content is created equal.
-If you’re looking to move up the search results, be sure to produce high quality, original content.
-Content should be your own creation and should provide value to people visiting your site.
-Don’t stuff your content with keywords like “pet sitting” because Google’s software is sophisticated enough to recognize that.
+If you’re looking to move up in the search results, be sure to produce high-quality, original content.
+Your content should be of your own creation and should provide value to the people visiting your site.
+Don’t stuff your content with keywords like “pet sitting” if it’s not related to the topic at hand because Google’s software is sophisticated enough to recognize when that occurs.
 Keywords should fall naturally into place.

-A good test is to read your blog out loud — does it make sense?
+A good test to see if your content any good is to read your blog out loud — does it make sense?
 Does it seem like you said “dog walkers” ten times too many?
+See how it reads and make edits as needed.
+You can also use a browser extension like Grammarly to help with editing your content, as well.
 After you’ve gotten the hang of creating good content, you have to make sure to stay consistent.
 One good blog article a year is not nearly as effective as a good blog article every couple of weeks.

 Similarly to using appropriate keywords in your content, you should use relevant keywords on your website too.
 I’m sure you’ve seen those sites that have a bunch of nonsense listed in the footer.
-While that may have worked in the past, it doesn’t anymore.
-The content on your home page, the about us page, the services page, and the contact us page should flow nicely.
+While that may have worked in the past, search engines have evolved to the point where it doesn’t anymore.
+Therefore, it’s important to ensure the content on your home page, the about us page, the services page, and the contact us page flows nicely.
 Try the “read out loud” test again and see if it makes sense.
 If it does have good flow, the keywords should sound like they fit in — not that they are forced in.

 Now that you’ve created high-quality content and have a strong focus on appropriate keywords, it’s time to think about a link strategy.
 Google uses links to and from a website as one way to determine the authenticity and credibility of that site.
 Be sure to consistently link to your website from your social media properties and from your local listings.
 You can also create alliances with other local businesses to share links.
 For example — you might recommend a vet on your website, and that vet might recommend you as a dog walker.
 Most importantly — create an authentic link strategy.
 While it may be a slow process, taking shortcuts can negatively impact your SEO strategy in the long run.

-Last and not least — one of the most important aspects of Local SEO Optimization is NAP.
+Last but not least — one of the most important aspects of Local SEO Optimization is NAP.
 NAP stands for Name, Address, and Phone Number.
 This information should be included in the footer of every single one of your pages.
-If you choose only to implement one of these suggestions, we urge you to do this.
+If you choose to only implement one of these suggestions, we strongly urge you to do this.

-- And most importantly, do a great job taking care of pets and offer fantastic customer service!
+Most importantly, however, make sure you do a great job taking care of your clients and their pets, as there’s no better endorsement than fantastic customer service!
+Happy sitting!